 On April, 10, 2018, Dr. James Broomall will be the keynote speaker at the Stonewall Jackson Civil War Roundtable in Clarksburg, WV.
 Dr. Broomall will present, “A Debatable Ground: The Potomac River Valley’s Civil War.”

-On April 13, 2018, Scott Hartwig, nationally renowned Civil War historian and author, will present on the battlefield preservation and memorialization as the inaugural speaker in the George Tyler Moore Center’s new signature speaker series.
-The lecture will take place at the Robert C. Byrd Center for Congressional History and Education and more details are forthcoming.
+At 7:00pm on April 13, 2018, Scott Hartwig, nationally renowned Civil War historian and author, will present “John Bachelder’s Vision for Gettysburg” – a lecture on battlefield preservation and memorialization.
+Hartwig is the inaugural speaker in the George Tyler Moore Center’s new signature speaker series.
+The lecture will take place at the Robert C. Byrd Center for Congressional History and Education.
+For more information please visit the Facebook event listing.

 On July 19 and 21, 2018, Dr. Broomall will present during the 4th NEH Summer Institute for Teachers: Voices from the Misty Mountains and the Power of Storytelling: Appalachian History and Culture.
 For full information on the seminar led by Dr. Sylvia Shurbutt please visit the institute’s website.